 Our first stop was Malaysia.
 Once outside the airport Kuala Lumpur (KL) was a sleepy place, it had the Asian infrastructure problem of smelly plumbing in the 5 star hotels where huge cockroaches would crawl up and enter the room through the bathroom drains.

-At the same time the hotels would have a marble bath, walls and tiles plus impeccable crystal chandeliers.
+At the same time the hotels would have a marble baths, gold taps and marble up the walls to the ceiling and impeccable crystal chandeliers.
 The “styling” of the rooms was flawless.
 At the same time the ever so slightly out of line walls contrasted with the stone and chandeliers creating a strangely surreal experience for an inexperienced spoiled Western brat such as myself.

-After one night in KL where we had my first Malaysian Banquet dinner where this photo was taken we flew to HONKERS — Hong Kong.
+After one night in KL where we had my first Malaysian Banquet dinner where the above two photos were taken we flew to HONKERS — Hong Kong.
 My parents had given us a small amount of money to spend and this I guess they thought would pay for food and other sort of inconvenient and silly things like that.

-For a 16 and 18 year old who had been fed without paying for our whole lives we just expected that that is what would happen naturally.
+For a 16 and 18 year old who had been fed without paying for our whole lives we just expected our food to be provided.

 JETSET tours included breakfast and every few days a “buffet” meal.
 So, with that paid for that is all Kim and I ate.
 We drank the free tea and ate the dry biscuits in the rooms and apart from that we starved.

-The rest of the meager money went on doing and buying the other things that the tour didn’t do.
+The rest of the meagre money went on doing and buying the other things that the tour didn’t do.

 Over 30 years later my daughter went to Europe when she was 18 and came back looking anorexic, with the information that she could live off a packet of oats for a week.
 Only then did I understand that for this age paying for food was not a priority.
 Eighteen year old people are not focused on food as a heath giving priority, they just want their stomachs filled so that they can get on with being cool.